 An earsplitting crash filled the air, closely followed by flaming debris flying overhead.
-The ground shuddered and shook.
+The ground shuddered.
 Looking beneath his papa's arm, Arthur watched in horror as Alfred's house caved in on itself, the roof breaking apart and taking everything below with it.
 He shut his eyes tight as everything came crashing down with a thunderous, flaming explosion.

 After a few moments, everything was horribly silent.
 Arthur's heart was in his throat as his father slowly sat up.
 Several wooden shards fell from his hair as he moved.
 Shaking from adrenaline, Arthur stood, gaping at what was left of the house.
 He took one step towards the smoking rubble, hardly believing what he saw.